ONSdigital/ras-secure-message/API.md

 Note the draft put ( and a message post of a draft) have an optional mechanism for collision detection.
 That is the use of etags.
 If the header contains a header called `ETag` then its value should be the value returned on get draft by id.
-If present then the draft put endpoint regenerates the etag prior to saving the new one .
+If present then the draft put endpoint regenerates the etag prior to saving the new one.
 If the two are the same then it has not been modified since it was read, if they differ then a change has taken place and the draft put returns a 409 error .
 If the Etag header is not present on draft put or message post then this functionality is ignored.

 #### Example JSON DATA for put V1